123mame/HMS520-Autumn2022-1/assignment3/description.md

 ## Data analysis and results (2 pts)
 * List the top five states with the most deaths, cases.
 * List the top five states with the highest infection fatality rate and mortality rate.
+(Hint: you can choose to aggregate the values within states and across date using `max`, `sum` or `mean`.
+Use any of those you will get the full points.)